CoderPenguin1-dev/sled/README.md

 # Sharp Line-based EDitor

-sled is a CLI line-based editor, similar to UNIX's ed.
+sled is a CLI line editor, similar to UNIX's ed.

 The main reason I made this was for fun, but I'm currently using it for Minty Launcher's publish script.